 You may check the status of your application online in real time using the Check Your Status link.
 Your username and default password can be found in the “Application Received” confirmation email which you should receive within 3-5 business days of submitting your application.
 Please be sure to check your Spam folder when searching for this email.
 If you cannot find your login information or need to reset your password, please email your admissions counselor.
 Include your full name and LSAC ID in your email request.

-PIPS Application Deadline: January 15
+PIPS Application Deadline extended to January 31

 The Public Interest/Public Service (PIPS) scholarship was created in 2001 to provide financial and programmatic support to students with both strong academic credentials and a clearly demonstrated commitment to public service.
 This full-tuition, three-year scholarship is provided to up to 5 incoming PIPS scholars per year to allow them to concentrate on public interest commitments while in law school and have a stronger financial position from which to engage in public interest careers upon graduation.
 Learn more about the PIPS scholarship program and submit the PIPS application to be considered for this scholarship.